apache/cordova-docs/docs/en/edge/plugin_ref/plugman.md

     plugman -help
     plugman  # same as above

+   **NOTE**: `plugman -help` may show some additional registry-related commands.
+These commands are for plugin developers and may not be implemented on third-party plugin registries.

 You can also append the `--debug|-d` flag to any Plugman command to run that command in verbose mode, which will display any internal debugging messages as they are emitted and may help you track down problems like missing files.